dropcreations/Manzana-Apple-Music-Tagger/README.md

 If you want to get animated cover if available, use `--animated` or `-an` argument

 ```
-python manzana.py --an [album or song url]
+python manzana.py -an [album or song url]
 ```

 Get help using `-h` or `--help` command